 Caring for Your Watermelon Plants

-Watermelons are low maintenance plants.
-They require very little care and produce better flavor the less care you provide.
+Watermelons are low maintenance – they require little care and seemingly produce better flavor the less care you provide.
 Here are the few things you need to do to care for your watermelons properly:

 Add a thin layer of mulch around the hills of watermelon seeds and under where the vines will run.
-It will help to keep grass and weeds to a minimum.
+This will help to keep grass and weeds to a minimum.